AleksanderSadov/EscapeRoomVR/README.md

 # Tested Devices

-Mainly tested on 'Microsoft Mixed Reality' with 'Lenovo Explorer' headset
+Mainly tested on 'Windows Mixed Reality' with 'Lenovo Explorer' headset

 Configured with 'OpenXR' and should work with compatible devices